Spring Garden Revival

 Phone: (781) 925-0900

-Understanding Common Weeds & IPM Strategies for Hull's Glacial Till & Marine Clay Lowlands
+Understanding Common Weeds & IPM Strategies for Hull's Glacial Till & Rocky New England Terrain

-Hull’s landscape features glacial till, marine clay, and sandy outwash soils, influencing weed populations and management.
-Common broadleaf weeds include dandelions, plantain, white clover, and ground ivy; grassy weeds such as crabgrass and annual bluegrass are prevalent.
-Invasive species like Japanese knotweed, garlic mustard, and purple loosestrife require priority attention.
+Hull’s landscape features glacial till, sandy outwash, and marine clay soils, with typical acidic pH (5.5-6.5).
+Common broadleaf weeds include dandelions, plantain, white clover, and ground ivy, while grassy weeds such as crabgrass and annual bluegrass thrive in disturbed soils.
+Invasive species like Japanese knotweed and garlic mustard are high priorities for removal.
 Integrated Pest Management (IPM) in Hull emphasizes:

 • Cultural controls: mow at 3-4 inches, use balanced fertilization (see UMass Soil and Plant Nutrient Testing Laboratory), core aeration, and overseeding with fine fescues.